Volkovlad/Data-Viz-Programming-Exercise/README.md

 Abnormal number of failing builds.

 In my opinion, it is a good idea to give control to user.
 So, user set 'Acceptable Percent Of Failing Builds'.

+Tested on:
+Linux Mint 17.2 Cinnamon 32-bit
+Chromium Version 45.0.2454.101 Built on Ubuntu 14.04, running on LinuxMint 17.2